Baked Beans Recipe – sweet, tangy, & easy!

 Servings: 8 generous servings

 Homemade baked beans are just the greatest!
 I’m a big fan of all things baked beans (yes, even canned) but really nothing beats homemade.
-These baked beans are the perfect combination of sweet and tangy and I could eat the whole pan but that might be a potentially bad situation.
+These baked beans are the perfect combination of sweet and tangy and I could eat the whole pan (but that might be a potentially bad situation).

+Popular at get-togethers!
 Bring these baked beans to your next family party, reunion, potluck, or picnic.
 I guarantee you won’t be bringing any home with you.
 Everyone will be asking for your recipe.
 They go great with grilled burgers, hot dogs and sloppy Joes.
+I love to serve baked beans with my Instant Pot Ribs or slow cooker ribs.
+For a really traditional picnic, serve baked beans with homemade creamy potato salad and classic coleslaw.

-P.S.
 Love traditional dishes like baked beans?
 Try homemade meatloaf, tuna casserole, or cheesy potatoes.
 For dessert, Texas sheet cake is a traditional favorite.

 About these baked beans

-These beans are easy to make.
+Easy prep.
+These beans don’t have a lot of fancy ingredients and are easy to make.
 It shouldn’t take you more than fifteen minutes to prepare them.
-However, they do need to bake awhile, two hours, more or less.
-Don’t worry about timing things exactly.
-Baked beans are pretty easy going.

 Here’s a quick rundown of the recipe with a few extra tips and ideas.